alexellis/derek/GET.md

 * `comments` - allows `maintainers` to issue commands to Derek to add labels etc
 * `commit_linting` - applies linting rules to commit messages

-Commit linting ensures:
+Commit linting rules:

+- Commit subject should not exceed 72 characters
-* subjects start with a capital letter
+- Commit subject should start with an uppercase letter
-* subject lines are less than 50 characters
+- Commit subject should not end with punctuation

+The linting rules are based upon a [blog post by Chris Beams](https://chris.beams.io/posts/git-commit/)

 **Testing**